WordPress/gutenberg/docs/designers-developers/developers/data/data-core.md

 -   `?Array`: An array of autosaves for the post, or undefined if there is none.

-<a name="getCurrentUndoOffset" href="#getCurrentUndoOffset">#</a> **getCurrentUndoOffset**

-Returns the current undo offset for the entity records edits history.
-The offset represents how many items from the end of the history stack we are at.
-0 is the last edit, -1 is the second last, and so on.

-_Parameters_

--   _state_ `Object`: State tree.

-_Returns_

--   `number`: The current undo offset.

 <a name="getCurrentUser" href="#getCurrentUser">#</a> **getCurrentUser**

 Returns the current user.